ttgump/spaVAE/src/README.md

 ## spaLDVAE

-The spaLDVAE (spaVAE with linear decoder) model for detecting spatial variable genes and peaks.
+The spaLDVAE (spaVAE with linear decoder) and spaPeakLDVAE models for detecting spatial variable genes and peaks.

 ## spaVAE_Batch